 Then we will travel across the Canso Causeway and continue to the town of Baddeck.
 Check into our hotel for a three-night stay.
 Overnight Auberge Gisele’s Inn (D)

 A local guide will join us for the day as we explore the scenic Cape Breton Highlands National Park and drive a portion of the famous Cabot Trail, 185 miles of paved road that traverses the northern tip of Cape Breton.
 A local guide will tell us the history of the Acadians who settled on this beautiful island.
 We will make several stops to marvel at the natural beauty of this rugged landscape and stunning stretches of coastal wilderness.
 We will also see several Celtic communities and make a stop at the French Acadian village of Cheticamp, famous for its beautiful, hooked rugs.

 Tonight, we will attend a Ceilidh (Pronounced “kay-lee”), a get together featuring story tellers and local musicians playing the fiddle or bagpipes.

 Today we will travel to the remarkable Fortress Louisbourg National Historic Site.
 Construction began in 1720 and by the mid-1740s the Louisbourg Fortress, was one of the most extensive (and expensive) European fortifications in North America.
 Two and a half miles of wall surrounded the entire fort.

 A Parks Canada interpreter will tell us the history of the fort and the role it played in the struggle between the French and the British for control of what today is Canada.
 Living historians in period dress help one imagine life here in the 18th century.
 We will visit the town tavern, the King’s Bakery, the armory, forge, and chapel.
 One quarter of the fortress has been reconstructed over the past 50 years; it is the largest historical reconstruction project in North America.
-Overnight Auberge Gisele’s Inn (B,L)
+Overnight Auberge Gisele’s Inn (B ,L, D)